About the Program

-- February 4 - Position Descriptions due to the Hagen Center by completing this form
+- February 1 - Position descriptions due to the Hagen Center

-- February 11 - Hagen Center posts all positions on Handshake
+- By mid-February - Hagen Center posts all positions on Handshake

-- March 4-25 - Partners contact applicants, interview, and offer positions.
-Notify as positions are confirmed
+- March 13-24 - Internship sites contact applicants, interview, and offer positions

-- March 31 – Deadline for Partners notify Hagen Center of selections after students have accepted their position(s)
+- March 31 – Deadline for internships sites to notify Hagen Center of selections after students have accepted their position(s)

-- July 15 - Last day of internship and final reception
+- July 28 - Last day of internship

 Frequently Asked Questions